besport/ocaml-node-jsonfile/README.md

 First, you need to install [ocaml-node](https://github.com/besport/ocaml-node.git) if you haven't already installed it

-To install this packae use the command:
+To install this package use the command:

 `opam pin add ocaml-node-jsonfile https://github.com/besport/ocaml-node-jsonfile.git`